grackle-project/grackle/doc/source/Installation.rst

 Compiler Toolchain Compatability
 --------------------------------

-As a general rule of thumb, the easiest-most reliable thing to do is  to ensure that Grackle is built with the same compiler toolchain (or a compatible one) as the
+As a general rule of thumb, the easiest, most reliable thing to do is  to ensure that Grackle is built with the same compiler toolchain (or a compatible one) as the

    * the downstream application itself (whether it's a simulation code or pygrackle)
    * any other dependencies of the application (whether it's other software libraries or other python extension-modules loaded at the same time).

-This is only something you need to consider on platforms with multiple compiler toolchains are present.
+This is only something you need to consider on platforms with multiple compiler toolchains present.

-In practice, toolchain-compatibility generally **ISN'T** much of a concern for Grackle, when is compiled without OpenMP.
+In practice, toolchain-compatibility generally **ISN'T** much of a concern for Grackle, when compiled without OpenMP.
 In this scenario, you need to use Fortran compilers with consistent runtime libraries (e.g. you might encounter issues if you use ``gfortran`` to compile Grackle and ``ifort`` to compile a downstream simulation code).
 If the downstream application doesn't use any Fortran, then there generally aren't any concerns at all.